-Founder & CEO
+Co-Founder & CEO

-Karl has presented at various conferences including the Rio+20 (Brazil), The Global Conference for a Nuclear Power Free World (Japan) and the 6th World Youth Conference (Brazil), in which he was chosen to represent Australian youth.
-Recently, Karl circumnavigated the globe on-board the Peace Boat, presenting on marine science, sustainability and conservation topics to over 500 people on the ship as well as in over 20 countries.
-He was also the International Journalist for the voyage, documenting social and environmental projects both on board and in the countries visited over the course of the 4 month journey.
+Karl has presented at various conferences including the Rio+20 (Brazil), The Global Conference for a Nuclear Power Free World (Japan), and the 6th World Youth Conference (Brazil).
+In 2014, Karl circumnavigated the globe on-board the Peace Boat, presenting on marine science, sustainability and conservation topics to varied audiences both off and on the ship.
+As the International Journalist during the voyage, Karl documented social and environmental projects in over 20 countries visited over the course of the 4-month journey.

 Karl's main interest lies in the co-existence of nature and human development, with a focus on the potential for grassroots education, training and sustainable industries to maximise conservation outcomes, whilst providing a greater standard of living for those who rely on the ocean for survival.
 At present, Karl is leading a major project in India, focused on developing the first de-centralised waste management systems for fishing communities in Kerala.
 The project aims to relieve the increasing anthropogenic pressure that’s being placed on already over-exploited marine ecosystems.